-Copies of the Editor's Code are supplied to all journalists, as well as on the intranet/shared drives.
+A link to the Editor's Code are supplied to all journalists, as well as on the intranet/shared drives.
 Where the Regulator finds against a publication in the course of assessing a complaint, the publication will comply with the findings and any remedial action required.